confluentinc/ksql/docs/overview/apache-kafka-primer.md

 Producers and consumers facilitate the movement of records to and from topics.
 When an application wants to either publish records or subscribe to them, it invokes the APIs (generally called the _client_) to do so.
-Clients communicate with the brokers over a structured network protocol.
+Clients communicate with the brokers (see below) over a structured network protocol.

 When consumers read records from a topic, they never delete them or mutate them in any way.
 This pattern of being able to repeatedly read the same